Skip to Content

 As I repositioned myself to take photos, I could feel the heat from the open flames against my back.

-I tried to picture myself in the position of those working in the kitchen every day, day after day, producing the best gudeg in Yogyakarta, if not all of Indonesia.
+I tried to picture myself in the position of those working in the kitchen daily, producing the best gudeg in Yogyakarta, if not all of Indonesia.

 The finished product: Nasi Gudeg Telur (rice, jackfruit, and egg)

 The finished product: Nasi Gudeg Telur (rice, jackfruit, and egg).
-The goden yellow bits are krecek, made of beef skin.
+The golden yellow bits are krecek, made of beef skin.

-The rectangular room was especially smokey and seemed to be the central kitchen, where most of the cooking was done.
+The rectangular room was incredibly smokey and seemed to be the central kitchen, where most of the cooking was done.

-There, on the table, was a green banana leaf with a fresh serving of gudeg, along with the regular accompaniments of white rice (nasi) and a hard-boiled egg (telur).
+On the table, there was a green banana leaf with a fresh serving of gudeg, along with the regular accompaniments of white rice (nasi) and a hard-boiled egg (telur).
 Also, there were golden bits of beef skin (krecek).

 What You Need to Know